suneel0101/django-buddy/README.md

 # Purpose
-This will create a Django project for you that is already built with a landing page with login and a logged in homepage.
-The templates use Twitter Boostrap CSS and JS.
-You can also deploy directly to Heroku in the same one line.
+Setting up a project an deploying it is always a huge hassle!
+But...not anymore!
+With DjangoBuddy, in just one line you can generate a skeleton app and deploy it to Heroku!

+# What you get
+* landing page with built in login/out functionality in the frontend and the backend
+* logged in home page connected to login and logout functionality
+* all templates use Twitter Bootstrap CSS and JSS
+* models, views, urls files populated with all the import statements you usually need
+* one command that generates the app, creates a virtualenv, installs all your requirements for local development AND Heroku deployment(Django, Mysql, Gunicorn, South, etc)
+* that same one command can also directly deploy to Heroku
+* standard django app structure

 # Dependencies
 * pip (http://pypi.python.org/pypi/pip/)